-Whether you’re making a prawn Laksa or a warm curry hot pot, this versatile paste can serve as a flavour foundation in many Paleo friendly recipes.
-You can use it as a rub on chicken or beef before grilling or when baking a whole fish in foil or paper bag.
-Make it once, use it many times!
+Whether you’re making a prawn Laksa or a warm chicken coconut stew, this versatile paleo friendly curry paste can serve as a flavour foundation in many recipes.
+You can use it as a rub on chicken or beef before grilling, or when baking a whole fish in foil or paper bag.
+Make it once, use many times – as they say.

-The assumption here is that you can get your hands on most of these crazy sounding ingredients.
-Most green grocers and Asian stores should have them in stock as they are very common in Thai, Malay and other Asian cuisines.
-You can replace some of them with dried and ground versions but it might not have the same punch and aroma as you get from fresh stuff.
 The recipe below makes enough paste to be used in a laksa soup and say a curry stew.
 If you’re a fan of Thai and Malay cuisines like I am, you can always double the amounts and make a bigger batch.
-I keep leftover paste in an air tight glass container covered with a layer of olive oil, this should last for a couple of months in the fridge.
+I keep leftover paste in an air-tight glass container covered with a layer of olive oil, this should last for a few weeks in the fridge.
 Alternatively, you can freeze it for a few months (no oil needed).

 Grinding these fresh ingredients as finely as you can will result in the best, smoothest paste.
-My food processor didn’t process the paste as smooth as I would have liked but it still worked really well.
-Traditionally, the paste is ground using a humongous mortar and pestle so you get a very fine, smooth paste.
+My food processor didn’t process the paste as smoothly as I would have liked but it still worked really well.
+Traditionally, the paste is ground using a large mortar and pestle resulting in a very fine, smooth paste.
 You can easily use a small mortar and pestle as well

-- 3 cm fresh turmeric root (think the size of index finger), peeled
+- 3-cm root of fresh turmeric (think the size of an index finger), peeled

-- 3 cm fresh galangal root (think of your thumb finger), peeled
+- 3-cm root of fresh galangal (think of your thumb finger), peeled

 - 2 garlic cloves, peeled

 - 5-6 kaffir lime leaves